Jeffrey Gilbert (judge): Sherlock v Annesley

-Gilbert's contentment with his life in Ireland was destroyed when the case of Sherlock v Annesley, first heard on the equity side of the Irish Court of Exchequer in 1709, was referred back to it.
-This dispute over the ownership of certain lands in Naas was notable only for the determination of both parties (who were cousins) to win it.
+Gilbert's contentment with his life in Ireland was destroyed when the case of Sherlock v Annesley, first heard on the equity side of the Irish Court of Exchequer in 1709, was referred back to it.This dispute over the ownership of certain lands in Naas was notable only for the determination of both parties (who were cousins) to win it.
 In pursuit of this aim, they re-opened the sensitive issue of whether the Irish House of Lords or the British was the final court of appeal in Ireland.
 Unexpectedly, in the phrase of Gilbert's colleague Baron Pocklington, the case "caused a flame to burst forth", and the country's "last resentment" was visited on the Barons of the Exchequer.

-The Court of Exchequer had found in favour of Maurice Annesley and ordered that he be put in possession of the lands.After a long delay, his cousin Hester Sherlock's appeal was heard by the Irish House of Lords who reversed the Exchequer and made a decree in her favour.
+The Court of Exchequer had found in favour of Maurice Annesley and ordered that he be put in possession of the lands.
+After a long delay, his cousin Hester Sherlock's appeal was heard by the Irish House of Lords who reversed the Exchequer and made a decree in her favour.
 Annesley then appealed to the British House of Lords which restored the original Exchequer order and questioned the right of the Irish House to hear the appeal at all.
 The Exchequer ordered the High Sheriff of Kildare to put Annesley in possession and, when he refused, they censured him.
 A similar order was served on Mrs. Sherlock; she again appealed to the Irish House of Lords.

-The Irish House summoned the Barons of the Exchequer – Gilbert, John Pocklington and Sir John St Leger – to explain their conduct.Asked what orders he had received from London, Gilbert unwisely relied on the privilege against self-incrimination.
+The Irish House summoned the Barons of the Exchequer – Gilbert, John Pocklington and Sir John St Leger – to explain their conduct.
+Asked what orders he had received from London, Gilbert unwisely relied on the privilege against self-incrimination.
 The Lords were infuriated and although Lord Midleton, the Lord Chancellor, urged moderation, they voted with only two dissenting voices (Midleton himself and Viscount Doneraile, who was the brother of Baron St Leger, one of the three judges accused) to commit the Barons to the custody of Black Rod; as a further insult they were ordered to pay for their own upkeep.

 Aftermath

 After three months Gilbert emerged from custody to find that from having been "the darling of the nation" he had become "the most infamous of men".
-The British House of Lords responded to the imprisonment of the Barons by passing the Dependency of Ireland on Great Britain Act 1719 (the notorious Sixth of George I) which took away the right of appeal to the Irish House and declared the right of the British Parliament to make laws for Ireland.
+The British House of Lords responded to the imprisonment of the Barons by passing the Dependency of Ireland on Great Britain Act 1719 (the notorious Sixth of George I) which took away the right of appeal to the Irish House and declared the right of the Parliament of England to make laws for Ireland.
 Embittered by the loss of their powers, the Lords blamed Gilbert rather than their own provocative behaviour.
 He was venomously attacked by the influential Archbishop of Dublin, William King, and subjected to a campaign of petty persecution (he complained that while on assize at Longford he found it impossible to secure proper lodgings and had to sleep in the local barracks).